 The majority of green roofs in Sydney are a mix of intensive (deep) and extensive (shallow) plantings.
 A good local example is M Central at Ultimo.
-Deep and shallow landscapes are combined with water features, barbecues and pathways to create open space for residents to meet, socialise, exercise and walk their pets.
+Deep and shallow landscapes are combined with water features, barbecues and pathways to create a beautiful open parkland area for residents and visitors.